At Sticks ’n’ Sushi, we are committed to protecting and respecting your privacy.

 You can see further details about the specific cookies we use on our websites via <u>our cookie management platform</u>.

 3.4 How Do i Delete or Block a Cookie?

+Most browsers allow you to refuse to accept cookies.
 If you change your website browser settings to reject cookies this will affect the functionality of our website and is not advisable since we cannot guarantee the service or behavior.

 Phone: +45 3311 7030

 Email: contact_[email protected]